Geometric structure and existence of reducible spherical conical metrics: Introduction

-Our structure theorem can be described as follows. \begin{theorem} Let ${\rm d}s^{2}$ be a CSC-1 reducible conformal metric on compact Riemann surface $M$ with finite conical singularities, $\omega$ a character 1-form of ${\rm d}s^{2}$ and $\Phi$ a real function on $M$ defined by equation (\ref{E-1}), then there are a finite number of geodesics which connect extremal points and saddle points of the function $\Phi$ together.
-Moreover, $M$ can be divided into a finite number of pieces by cutting along these geodesics where each piece is isometric to some football. \end{theorem}
+\begin{theorem}[\textbf{Structure theorem of reducible spherical conical metrics}] Let ${\rm d}s^{2}$ be a reducible spherical conical metric on a compact Riemann surface, denoted by $\mathcal{M}$.
+Let $\omega$ be a character 1-form associated with ${\rm d}s^{2}$, and let $\Phi$ be a real function on $\mathcal{M}$ as defined by equation (\ref{E-1}).
+Then, by cutting along a finite number of suitable geodesics that connect the extremal points and saddle points of $\Phi$, $\mathcal{M}$ can be uniquely partitioned into a finite number of pieces.
+Each piece resulting from this partition is isometric to a piece that would be obtained by cutting a football along a geodesic connecting its two conical singularities. \end{theorem}

-By \textbf{Theorem \ref{Main-th-1}}, using some suitable footballs, we may construct CSC-1 conformal metrics on compact Riemann surface with finite conical singularities.
-As an application, we prove a necessary and sufficient condition of CSC-1 reducible conformal metrics on $S^{2}_{\{\alpha,\beta,\gamma\}}$.